FaithOyewale07/R_Project/README.md

 Project 2: Estimating the abundance of Rainbow Trout in Upper Niagra Pond using single census mark-recapture methods.
 Project 3: Comparing Age Estimate from the Body Structures of Walleye (Yellow Pike) Sampled from Pymatuning Sanctuary.
-Project 4: Effect of Potassium Fertilizer Rates on Soybean Trifoliate Concentration at Four different Location
+Project 4: Effect of Potassium Fertilizer Rates on Soybean Trifoliate Concentration at Four different Location Project 5: Microbiome Analysis of the Gut Microbiota of 1006 Western and Traditional Adults